Learning to Listen 2020-2021

 David Schonberger, from El Paso, Texas, entered the Curtis Institute of Music in 2018 and studies bass trombone with Blair Bollinger.
 David is the Susan and Frank Mechura Annual Fellow at Curtis.
 He has appeared as a soloist with the El Paso Symphony Youth Orchestra and the Interlochen Arts Academy Orchestra.
 He has been featured on Interlochen Public Radio and was awarded the Interlochen Young Artist Award.
 He has performed as a member of the National Youth Orchestra of the U.S. David began playing the trombone at age 11 and previously studied with John Feeny and Thomas Riccobono.
 In his spare time, he enjoys biking and hiking.

 The Coleman Sisters Learning to Listen Series was established in memory of Elizabeth Coleman Mooney ’48 and in honor of Susan Norton Coleman ’45, who wanted future generations of students to derive the same great pleasure from music that they did.
 The Series features virtuosic musicians in a salon-like atmosphere with informative conversation.

-While we continue to advance our students' academic progress, we must do our part to slow the spread of the COVID-19 virus: All live, in-person Bryn Mawr College Arts Program events on the Bryn Mawr and Haverford College campuses are canceled through the end of the spring 2020 semester.
+While we continue to advance our students' academic progress, we must do our part to slow the spread of the COVID-19 virus: All live, public Bryn Mawr College Arts Program events on the Bryn Mawr and Haverford College campuses have been suspended.